data-apis/array-api/spec/API_specification/array_object.md

 ```{note}
 Element-wise results must equal the results returned by the equivalent element-wise function [`less_equal(x1, x2)`](elementwise_functions.md#less_equalx1-x2-).
 ```

-(method-__len__)=
-### \_\_len\_\_(self, /)

-_TODO: need to more carefully consider this in order to accommodate, e.g., graph tensors where a shape may be dynamic.
-Furthermore, not clear whether this should be implemented, as, e.g., NumPy's behavior of returning the size of the first dimension is not necessarily intuitive, as opposed to, say, the total number of elements._

 (method-__lshift__)=
 ### \_\_lshift\_\_(self, other, /)